 Coins & History - M.R.K.
 Collection

-Home - United States - German / Holy Roman Empire - Asia - United Kingdom - Central / South America - Europe - Ancient
+Home - United States - German States - Switzerland - Asia - United Kingdom - Central / South America - Europe - Ancient

 24 Mariengroschen (2/3 Thaler), 1697 Principality of Brunswick-Wolfenbüttel 24 Mariengroschen (2/3 Thaler), 1697 Principality of Brunswick-Wolfenbüttel